-If you have a higher education qualification that took at least three years to complete (for example, a bachelor’s degree) which allows you to work at a high level in a professional capacity, or have a minimum of five years’ professional experience at the same level, then you can apply for an EU Blue Card.
+If you have a higher education qualification that took at least three years to complete that allows you to work at a high level in a professional capacity, or have a minimum of five years’ professional experience at the same level, then you can apply for an EU Blue Card.

-You’ll also need to have a work contract or legally binding job offer, and the job in question must have a salary of at least 1.5 times (or 1.2 times for jobs that are in particular demand) the average wage in Spain.
+You also need a work contract or legally-binding job offer.
+The job must have a salary of at least 1.5 times (or 1.2 times for jobs that are in particular demand) the average wage in Spain.

-The employer will submit the application on your behalf along with documentation about the job, evidence (where appropriate) that no Spaniard or EU citizen was available to fill the position, and information about your qualifications and passport/ID and health insurance for Spain.
+The employer submits the application on your behalf along with documentation about the job, evidence that no EU citizen could fill the position, and information about your qualifications and passport/ID and health insurance for Spain.

-Once the EU Blue Card work/residence permit is granted, you must apply to the Spanish consulate or embassy in your home country for a visa.
+Once the EU Blue Card is granted, you must apply to the Spanish embassy in your home country for a visa.
 You’ll need your passport, medical certificate, no criminal record certificate and a copy of the job contract.
 When you have the visa, you have three months to come to Spain.

 The Blue Card is valid for a year and is renewable for as long as you still meet the conditions.

 Once you have an EU Blue Card, you can travel to other EU states for up to three months within a six-month period.
-After 18 months, you can move to another EU state but you will have to apply for an EU Card in that country.
+After 18 months, you can move to another EU state but you must apply for an EU Card there.

 If you have held a Blue Card issued by another EU member state for 18 months, you have the right to move to Spain and apply for a Spanish EU Blue Card.
 You or your employer can apply either before you arrive in Spain or within a month of entering the country.